wykstc/PSR/EMP/README.md

 This is the official implementation for the paper "EMP: Emotion-guided Multi-modal Fusion and Contrastive Learning for Personality Traits Recognition".

+Because the bug of anonymous github, the README cannot be updated and displayed normally.
+Thus, I have to add a README file in the EMP source code file.

 # Structure of EMP
 ![image](structure.png)